drpaulfarrow/PaulBit/docs-site/README.md

-# PaulBit Documentation Site
+# MAI Monetize Documentation Site

 ## Overview

-This is a standalone documentation site that serves all PaulBit documentation as a clean, browsable web interface.
+This is a standalone documentation site that serves all MAI Monetize documentation as a clean, browsable web interface.

 ## Features